toltalchaos/Trading-Algo/README.md

 # Trading-Algo
-first attempt at creating some kind of console application to automate stock trading readme will be updated once i get around to it.
+first attempt at creating some kind of console application to automate stock trading.

+## to use
+  1. run the provided SQL file in local database ( connected to ".") - file found inside algo-01-DB
+  2. ensure stable internet connection
+  3. assuming the user has VS installed open the soloution under algo-02
+  4. run and follow instructions and prompts
+  5. enter kill and follow termination process
+  6. a CSV file should open to provide an audit report of the trades made within that session

+### note
+program will nuke all data within the database on startup. save audit report elsewhere to save historical audit reports

 for now:
 -code memory and storage is based on a windows server database (see SQL file under algo-01-DB)